shaoyucherish/Project3/README.md

     ## Summary of sample sizes: 1176, 1178, 1178, 1178, 1178
     ## Resampling results:
     ##
     ##   RMSE      Rsquared     MAE
-    ##   8970.843  0.007650198  3659.286
+    ##   8988.258  0.005722325  3646.68
     ##
     ## Tuning parameter 'intercept' was held constant at a value of TRUE

-- Random Forest Model
+- **Random Forest Model**

-Here, we have fitted a random forest model which is chosen using the cross validation method.
-The RMSE value for the model is as shown below.
+Next, we have fitted a random forest model which is an example of an ensemble based-tree model.
+Instead of traditional decision trees, a random forest tree will take a random subset of the predictors for each tree fit and calculate the average of results.
-The tuning parameter is given as number of columns in the training data divided by 3.

 ``` r
 set.seed(111)